 Wisdom teeth are large teeth that grow at the very back of the mouth.
-Most people’s wisdom teeth come through between the ages of 17 and 25.
+Most people’s wisdom teeth erupt through the skin between the ages of 17 and 21.
 Some people may not have any wisdom teeth come through at all.

 The length of time it takes to remove a wisdom tooth depends on the tooth and the difficulty of the surgery.